startxfr/docker-images/Services/apache/README.md

 ## Running from dockerhub registry

-* with `docker` you can run `docker run -it --name="sv-apache" startx/sv-apache` from any docker host
+* with `docker` you can run `docker run -it --name="service-apache" startx/sv-apache` from any docker host
 * with `docker-compose` you can create a docker-compose.yml file with the following content
 ```
 service:
   image: startx/sv-apache:latest
-  container_name: "sv-apache"
+  container_name: "service-apache"
   environment:
     CONTAINER_TYPE: "service"
     CONTAINER_SERVICE: "apache"